 UPDATE AS OF 1st AUGUST: Montenegro now has more than 2,000 active cases, which is a lot for such a small country.

 Another country that came out of former Yugoslavia, Croatia, is a tourist destination of choice for many Europeans and especially Germans.
-Its long and beautiful coast and many exotic islands are the place to visit, especially during the summer.
-Country is part of the EU and it has greatly developed infrastructure and tourism sector in general.
+Its long and beautiful coast and many exotic islands are the places to visit, especially during the summer.
+The country is part of the EU and it has greatly developed the infrastructure and tourism sector in general.

 Croatia had less than 2.5 K cases and currently has very few active ones – 13.

 UPDATE AS OF 1st AUGUST: Croatia has 738 active cases.
 Further measures are in place.

 Slovakia is a country that you should visit regardless of our COVID-19 list recommendation.
 It has many things to offer and with its central location in Europe, it can be a great starting point from where you can explore the continent.
 Slovakia had very few cases (less than 1,600) and with only 101 active ones, it is very safe to go visit.

 Link to Slovakia’s COVID-19 info.

 UPDATE AS OF 1st AUGUST: Slovakia now has 566 active cases.

 COVID-19 is not over yet, at least not in Europe, so please, follow the rules and be cautious.
 If you need to travel (for fun or business), please be careful and follow the host country’s regulations regarding pandemic measures.
 We listed few countries that are safer in this area, but that doesn’t mean the situation can change (for better or for worse).
 Safe travels!

 Last Updated on September 17, 2021 by Tours Editor @ gotravelyourself.com